neilmb/villagefire/index.md

 * Tending the Coffee/tea station
 * If you have experience with Theatre of the Oppressed, we want to talk to you about ideas for your presence at Village Fire.
+* Are you a drummer?
+Come ready to use what you’ve got!

+## We Want to Hear Your Ideas

+On the <a href="http://www.eventbrite.com/event?eid=10717304747">Registration Form</a> you can tell us more about your own thoughts and ideas for Village Fire as well as any special needs you might have.

+For questions and comments before and after you register, please contact Liz Rog at <a href="mailto:liz@decorahnow.com">liz@decorahnow.com</a> or 563-382-8013.

 <div style="text-align:center;color:#8F0000">Come let us wrap ourselves in all of these things.</div>